marcoonroad/talents/README.md

 of our talents) are __overridden__ by the target classes (the counterparts of our objects).
 But there is a good reason for that, we just want to __individually extend__ concrete things.
 Applied talents are still isolated from their result objects, so any effects (I mean, mutation) performed on the result are not reflected on the talent (neither on the target object).
-That said, let us skip to an really important note.
+That said, let us skip to a really important note.

 ---